How To Stop Reverse Sneezing In Dogs

 You need to open their mouth and clear the airway.

-Give your dog nose to mouth breathing and go to a vet immediately.
+Give your dog nose to mouth breathing and go to a veterinarian immediately.

 If your dog sounds like the dogs in the video above, then they have a reverse sneeze and, no, they are NOT choking.

-Just like a normal sneeze where the air is forced out, a dog’s reverse sneeze is often caused by irritation of the pharynx, larynx and throat area.
-This causes a spasm reflex.
+Just like a normal sneeze where the air is forced out, a dog’s reverse sneeze is often caused by irritation of the pharynx, larynx or throat area.

 Irritation can be caused by: